-Students usually complete their degree program in 8-10 regular (fall and winter) terms of full-time study, or the equivalent, but Kinesiology recognizes that many students may require more or less time to complete their program.
+Students usually complete their degree programs in 8-10 regular (fall and winter) terms of full-time study, or the equivalent.
+It is very common for students to also elect courses during the spring and/or summer half term.
 Since the considerations for determining academic loads and degree progress are often complex and personal, students are encouraged to discuss elections with their advisor each term.